 Work-Integrated Education (WIE) (3 training credits)

-Students are expected to undertake a minimum of 134 hours of study workload in a professional context (including at least 60 hours of placement, reading relevant job materials, attending pre-internship briefing and training workshops, and writing up WIE reports cum reflective journals) with Chinese and/or English as the working language in Hong Kong, the Chinese mainland or overseas.
+Students are expected to undertake a minimum of 134 hours of study in a professional context (including at least 60 hours of placement, reading relevant job materials, attending pre-internship briefing and training workshops, and writing up WIE reports cum reflective journals) with Chinese and/or English as the working language in Hong Kong, the Chinese mainland or overseas.

 Recognition and Prospects